Adroiti/docs-for-code-review-tools/checkstyle-InterfaceIsType.md

-Pattern: Implements Bloch, Effective Java, Item 17 - Use Interfaces only to define types
+Pattern: Interface without methods

 Issue: -

 ## Description

-Implements Joshua Bloch, Effective Java, Item 17 - Use Interfaces only to define types.
+Implements _Joshua Bloch, Effective Java, Item 17 - Use Interfaces only to define types_.

 According to Bloch, an interface should describe a _type_.
 It is therefore inappropriate to define an interface that does not contain any methods but only constants.
 The Standard class [javax.swing.SwingConstants](http://docs.oracle.com/javase/8/docs/api/javax/swing/SwingConstants.html) is an example of a class that would be flagged by this check.